 • Various symbols are used throughout the documentation to alert the reader to special information.
-Table 2 gives a description of each of these symbols:
+Table 1 gives a description of each of these symbols:

-Symbol
+Table 1: Documentation Symbol Descriptions

-NOTE/REF: Used to inform the reader of general information including references to additional reading material.

-CAUTION/RECOMMENDATION/DISCLAIMER: Used to caution the reader to take special notice of critical information.
+Symbol Description (1) NOTE / REF: Used to inform the reader of general information including references to additional reading material.
+A CAUTION / RECOMMENDATION / DISCLAIMER: Used to caution the reader to take special notice of critical information.
 TIP: Used to inform the reader of helpful tips or tricks they can use when working with VA FileMan.

-Table 2.
-Documentation symbol descriptions

-- Descriptive text is presented in a proportional font (as represented by this font). - Conventions for displaying TEST data in this document are as follows: - The first three digits (prefix) of any Social Security Numbers (SSN) begin with either "000" or "666". - o Patient and user names are formatted as follows: [Application Name]PATIENT,[N] and [Application Name]USER,[N] respectively, where "Application Name" is defined in the Approved Application Abbreviations document and "N" represents the first name as a number spelled out and incremented with each new entry.
-For example, in VA FileMan (FM)
+- Descriptive text is presented in a proportional font (as represented by this font). - Conventions for displaying TEST data in this document are as follows: - The first three digits (prefix) of any Social Security Numbers (SSN) begin with either "000" or "666". - O Patient and user names are formatted as follows: - < Application Name/Abbreviation/Namespace > PATIENT, < N > - < Application Name/Abbreviation/Namespace > USER, < N >